ukff/kyma-environment-broker/docs/contributor/02-10-runtime-components.md

 ![runtime-components-architecture](../assets/runtime-components.svg)

-1. During KEB initialization, the broker reads two files that contain lists of components to be installed in a Kyma runtime:
+1. The user provisions SAP BTP, Kyma runtime and selects optional components that they want to install.

-   * `kyma-installer-cluster.yaml` file with the given Kyma version
+2. At the beginning of the runtime provisioning, the broker fetches lists of components from the following resources:

-   * `managed-offering-components.yaml` file with additional managed components that are added at the end of the base components list
+   * `kyma-components.yaml` file which contains required components list and is an asset attached to every Kyma release

-2. The user provisions a Kyma runtime and selects optional components that they want to install.
+   * [KEB's ConfigMap](./02-40-broker-configuration-for-given-version-and-plan.md) which contains additional components that are added at the end of the base components list

 3. KEB composes the final list of components by removing components that were not selected by the user.
-It also adds the proper global and components overrides and sends the whole provisioning information to the Runtime Provisioner.
+It also adds the proper global and components overrides and sends the whole provisioning information to Reconciler.

 There is a defined [list of the components and their names](../../internal/runtime/components/components.go).
 Use these names in your implementation.